starnight/simple-scheduler/README.md

 ```

 The program will admit jobs and do scheduling demo.
-It also will break scheduling at the time.
+It will also break scheduling at the time.
 Besides, also demoes consuming left jobs.

 Quick Start
 -----------

 This example demos the simple scheduler behavior.
-Firstly, have the unit simulating the interrupt.
-It will admit jobs (functions)
+1. Have the unit simulating the interrupt.
+It will admit jobs (functions) into
-into the ready queue while interrupt is triggered.
-Secondary, call the simple
+   the ready queue while interrupt is triggered.
+2. Initial the simple scheduler with SSInit().
+3. Start to simulate triggering the interrupts talked above.
-scheduler main loop (SSMainLoop()) to do the scheduling, which also dispatches
+4. Call the simple scheduler main loop (SSMainLoop()) to do the scheduling,
-and executes jobs.
+   which also dispatches and executes jobs if it has more than one job.

 Create a C file where the main function located.